-What can help sickness?
+What causes sickness?

-The cancer can block the duodenum (the first part of the small intestine.
+The cancer can block the duodenum, which is the first part of the small intestine.
 You can see the duodenum on this diagram.
-The blockage can stop food passing out of the stomach into the duodenum, causing sickness and vomiting.
-It can also block the bile duct causing jaundice, which can make you feel and be sick.
+The blockage can stop food passing out of the stomach into the duodenum.
+The food builds up in your stomach and makes you feel and be sick.

-Some medications such as antibiotics and opioid painkillers (for example, morphine) can make you feel sick.
-Follow the advice your medical team give you about how to take your medication, as this will help to prevent sickness.
+Some medicines such as antibiotics and opioid painkillers (for example, morphine) can make you feel sick.
+Follow the advice your medical team give you about how to take your medicines, as this will help to prevent sickness.
 This includes instructions about taking tablets with or after food.
 Your doctor or nurse may also give you anti-sickness medicine.

 Feeling anxious or distressed can make you feel sick.
 For example, people sometimes feel sick because they feel anxious before chemotherapy treatment.